 leverage private and public funds at the local level; and

-fully integrate for low-income families with the network of workforce training and services under Board administration.
+fully integrate CCS for low-income families with the network of workforce training and services under Board administration.

-Boards must design and manage the Board plan to maximize the delivery and availability of safe and stable that assist families seeking to become independent from, or at risk of becoming dependent on, public assistance while parents are either working or attending job training or educational programs.
+Boards must design and manage the Board plan to maximize the delivery and availability of safe and stable CCS that assist families seeking to become independent from, or at risk of becoming dependent on, public assistance while parents are either working or attending job training or educational programs.

 Rule Reference: §809.12